elainechan/rote/readme.md

     - [ ] choose one or more topic(s)
     - [ ] choose the number of questions they have to answer.
     - [ ] choose difficulty level
+    - [x] choose to display questions and answers in another language

 2. Level 2 Authentication, CRUD (medium)
     - Users should be able to: